Angus King: Governor of Maine (1995–2003)

-Elections

-1994

-In May 1993, King announced he would run for governor of Maine as an independent.
-Incumbent Governor John McKernan, a Republican, was term-limited and could not seek another term.
+In May 1993, King announced he would run for governor of Maine as an independent in the 1994 election.
+Incumbent Governor John McKernan Jr., a Republican, was term-limited and could not seek another term.
 King abandoned his lifelong affiliation with the Maine Democratic Party.
-"The Democratic Party as an institution has become too much the party that is looking for something from government," King explained to the Bangor Daily News a few weeks after he announced his candidacy.
+"The Democratic Party as an institution has become too much the party that is looking for something from government", King told the Bangor Daily News a few weeks after he announced his candidacy.
 The Republican nominee was Susan Collins, Commissioner of Professional and Financial Regulation under Governor John McKernan and a protégée of U.S. Senator William Cohen, and at the time relatively unknown to the electorate.
 The Democratic nominee was former Governor and U.S. Representative Joseph E. Brennan.
 It was Brennan's fifth campaign for governor.

 The general election was a highly competitive four-way race between King, Collins, Brennan, and Green Party nominee Jonathan Carter.
 King invested early in television advertising during Maine's unusually early June primary, allowing him to emerge from the primary season on an equal footing with his rivals.
 He positioned himself as a businessman and a pragmatic environmentalist focused on job creation and education.
 The Washington Times described King as an idealist who "wants to slash regulations but preserve the environment; hold the line on taxes; impose work and education requirements on welfare recipients; experiment with public school choice and cut at least $60 million from the state budget."
 His opponents criticized him for flip-flopping.
 Collins argued King "presents different images, depending on who he is talking to.
 Angus has been a Democrat his whole life.
 In my opinion, he became an independent because he didn't think he could beat Joe Brennan in a primary.
 He's extremely smooth, articulate and bright, but he says different things to different groups."

-King narrowly won the November 8 election with 35% of the vote to Brennan's 34%, a margin of just 7,878 votes.
+King narrowly won the November 8 election with 35% of the vote to Brennan's 34%, a margin of 7,878 votes.
 Collins received 23% of the vote and Carter 6%.
 King won eight counties, Collins five and Brennan three.
-King's election as an independent was not unprecedented in Maine politics, as independent James B. Longley had been elected 20 years earlier.
+King's election as an independent was preceded by fellow independent James B. Longley, elected to the same office 20 years earlier.

-1998

-King won reelection to a second term in 1998 with 59% of the vote, defeating Republican Jim Longley Jr. (the son of the former governor) (19%) and Democrat Thomas Connolly (12%).
-King's 59% was the highest share of the vote a gubernatorial candidate had received since Brennan's 1982 reelection with 62%.
-Brennan's 1982 victory was also the last time until 1998 that a gubernatorial candidate had won a majority of the vote, and King's 1998 reelection was the last time a Maine gubernatorial candidate received the majority of the votes cast until 2018.